notzeft/Keynder/README.md

 # Keynder

 Keynder is a Python Program for matching Private keys with Public keys(RSA,ECC) and Certificates(ASN.1,PEM,X509) in a given Folder(example : '~/Documents/').
 Your Folder can contain any type of files(.bin,.zip,.txt,etc...).
 These keys and Certificates will be stocked in a database(created by default)or in an existing one(See Usage).
+Created for the French National Gendarmerie